Dan6200/useme-app/README.md

-# Welcome to Thrift
+# Welcome to UseMe

-- An online E-commerce, resell and social media marketplace, where different users can come together and trade different items, whether new, used or antique, all from the comfort of their homes.
+- A cab ride booking application